| |

 Another key to the film is the relationship between Smith and fellow

 senator, Joseph Paine.
-Smith see him as a mentor.
+Smith see him as a mentor, even a father figure.

-Smith has no idea that Paine is as corrupt as the next politician.
+Smith has no idea that Paine is has become corrupt.
 Smith

 has no idea that Paine's job is to keep the junior senator busy and out of the way.
 To